rvellozo/ldap-bulk-importer/README.md

 <img src="/src/main/resources/img/users-groups.png" width="400">

 * Enter the number of groups and users to be created
-* Users are created as they're added as a member of group, that is, for each group created, it will create 5 users, and in this case it   will create a total of 25 users - 5 users in each group.
+* Users are created as they're added as a member of a group, that is, for each group created, it will create 5 users, and in this case     it will create a total of 25 users - 5 users in each group.
 * The prefix is there to allow special characters to be added to user/group name - testing purpose.
 * The tool has been used to test a scenario of 10.000 users.